 Little Creek Recovery Family Addiction Treatment Program

-In our family program here at Little Creek Recovery, we are dedicated to open, on-going communication with all of our residents’ mothers and fathers.
-We also discuss progress and setbacks with each of our resident’s parents on a weekly basis.
+In our family program here at Little Creek Recovery, we are dedicated to open, ongoing communication with all of our residents’ mothers and fathers.
+We also discuss progress and setbacks with each of our resident’s parents every week.
 We’re even there to help guide the parents of our residents through the entire process of their child’s treatment programs.

 Are You Enabling an Addict?

 Enabling is when a person does something for another person, despite that other person being capable of completing the task for him/herself.
 Enablers are one of the common family roles of addiction.